-The community pop-up session was held in Yarragon at the Public Hall between 16:00 to 18:00 on 26 April 2022.
+The community pop-up session was held in Yarragon Public Hall between 16:00 to 18:00 on 26 April 2022.
 The general theme of comments provided to Council are summarised below:

-- Resident suggested having angled parking to provide more availability on Princes Highway Service Road near Rollo St. - Discussion on proposed Foodworks supermarket and a 10-unit development on Princes Highway Service Road. - Option for angled parking on Hanns Lane on the south side between Murray Street and Rollo Street. - Spaces for recreational vehicle (caravan) overnight parking. - Campbell Street reconstruction.
+- Resident suggest having angled parking to provide more availability on Princes Highway Service Road near Rollo St. - Discussion on proposed Foodworks supermarket and 10 units development on Princes Highway Service Road. - Option for angled parking on Hanns Lane south side between Murrey Street and Rollo Street. - Spaces for recreational vehicle (caravan) parking. - Campbell Street reconstruction.

-The 'Have Your Say' public consultation period for the Yarragon CBD Parking study was conducted from Monday 11 April 2022 to Sunday 1 May 2022.
+The 'Have Your Say' public consultation period for the Yarragon CBD Parking study was conducted from Monday 11 April to Sunday 1 May 2022.
 In total, 27 responses were received during the public consultation period.
-Concerns were raised by participants on several issues, namely inadequate parking restrictions, requests to look into additional areas for different type of vehicle parking for the future, and lack of parking signage within the township.
+Concerns were raised by participants on a number of issues, namely inadequate parking restriction, request to look into additional areas for different type of vehicle parking for the future, and lack of parking signage within the township.
 Each of the responses received from the public made at least one comment regarding the parking study, with some having multiple comments.
-The comments have been categorised into the prominent concern categories below as most of the responses fell under these categories.
+The comments have been categorised into the prominent concerns as a majority of the responses fell under these categories.